 Other Natural Remedies for Seasonal Allergies

-Numerous other natural remedies for seasonal allergies have been identified and studied for their therapeutic potential (including CBD and allergies!) if you want to try something for your allergies that isn’t kratom.
+Numerous other natural remedies for seasonal allergies have been identified and studied for their therapeutic potential if you want to try something for your allergies that isn’t kratom.
 Here are four of the top research-based substances to try for hay fever, and of course, please consult with your health practitioner before starting any course of treatment!

 Health begins in the gut, and balancing your intestinal flora could help you get closer to a more pleasant spring and summer season.
 To get your gut into tip-top shape, make sure you are ingesting plenty of dietary fiber in the form of dark leafy green vegetables.
 These act as prebiotics which then feeds the good bacteria in the intestines.
 Neat, right?